-In this work, we propose an efficient and lightweight GNN-based vulnerability predictor to accurately assess neural network NN vulnerabilities.
-The predictor, as illustrated in left part of Fig.\ref{fig:img2}, models the entire NN including both inputs and layers as a computational graph and embeds each node as a vector for the precise vulnerability prediction.
-To simplify the prediction process for efficient runtime deployment, we categorize nodes into two groups: vulnerable nodes and non-vulnerable nodes.
-When the model architecture is decided, we obtain the vulnerability of different inputs and network layers through conventional fault injection, and have the modeled trained offline.
-Detailed fault injection-based vulnerability data acquisition will be illustrated in the experiments.
-When the GNN-based vulnerability prediction model is ready, it is applied to each input and utilized for the adaptive fault-tolerant protection as shown in the right part of Fig.\ref{fig:img2}.
-Each node will be classified and protection is conducted exclusively to vulnerable nodes, enabling resource-efficient fault tolerance.
-Classical fault-tolerant techniques such as TMR and ABFT can be employed depending on the operational environment and requirements.
+Specifically, we propose an efficient and lightweight GNN-based vulnerability predictor to accurately assess neural network vulnerabilities.
+As illustrated in the left part of Fig. \ref{fig:img2}, the predictor models the entire neural network including both inputs and layers as a computational graph and embeds each node as a vector for accurate vulnerability prediction.
+To simplify the prediction process for efficient runtime deployment, we categorize nodes into two groups.
+Then, the model is trained offline using the constructed vulnerability dataset.
+When the GNN-based vulnerability prediction model is ready, it is applied to each input and layer, and then adaptive fault tolerance protection is performed, as shown in the right part of Fig. \ref{fig:img2}.
+Each node is classified, and protection is applied exclusively to vulnerable nodes, enabling resource-efficient fault tolerance.